What is Change in Net Working Capital?

 Since the growth in operating liabilities is outpacing the growth in operating assets, we’d reasonably expect the change in NWC to be positive.

-The change in NWC comes out to a positive $15mm YoY, which means that the company is retaining more cash within its operations each year.
+The change in NWC comes out to a positive $15mm YoY, which means the company retains more cash in its operations each year.

 Dear Sir/Madam, I hope you can offer some assistance with the following.
 Assuming I use the below formulas.
 I am wondering why a component in the operating cash flow formula, inventory in net working capital, has the effect of subtracting from the net income figure.
 I am using the following formulas: Operating… Read more »